 IMPORTANT: Accounts paid in full by debit card or ECheck will incur a 15 day hold period before notification of your account being paid in full is provided to the Court which in turn will authorize DMV to release a driver’s license hold.
 It is the cardholder’s responsibility to know whether they are paying using a credit card or debit card.
-Payments by debit cards or ECheck payments inadvertently used instead of a credit card payment will not be cancelled nor intercepted by the Department of Revenue or FIS PayDirect to permit re-payment by credit card.

 Although the judge ordered the defendant to pay you restitution, you will only receive your money if the defendant has the ability to pay.
 The defendant's ability to pay is dependent upon whether he/she is working.